LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### home_bases_files (mobile only)

-**Data type:** Character string that specifies the name of the csv file that contains all of the required data on the home bases used for LDAR scheduling.
+**Data type:** String

 **Default input:** N/A

+**Description:** Specifies the name of the csv file that contains all of the required data on the home bases used for LDAR scheduling.
-**Description:** At a bare minimum, the csv must contain the following columns: 'name', 'lat', and 'lon', where 'name' indicates the name of home bases (e.g., Calgary), and 'lat' and 'lon' are the coordinates of each home base.
-The home bases for the aircraft method should be airports and the home bases for all other mobile methods should be towns and cities.
+At a bare minimum, the csv must contain the following columns: 'name', 'lat', and 'lon', where 'name' indicates the name of home bases (e.g., Calgary), and 'lat' and 'lon' are the coordinates of each home base.
+The home bases for the aircraft method should be airports and the home bases for all other mobile methods should be towns, cities, or hotels.

 **Notes on acquisition:** It is only required if route_planning is activated.